About Our Services

 We gather together in spiritual community because we need constant reminders of what matters most in life.
 In a world of heartbreak and dehumanization, our congregations and communities call us to our better selves.
 We learn to live with more wisdom, more connection, and more compassion.

-The Green Bay Area Unitarian Universalist Fellowship holds services in its sanctuary on Sundays at 10:00 a.m. throughout the year with the exception of Memorial Day and Labor Day weekends and when the July 4th holiday occurs on a weekend.
+The Green Bay Area Unitarian Universalist Fellowship holds services on Sundays at 10:00 a.m. throughout the year with the exception of Memorial Day and Labor Day weekends and when the July 4th holiday occurs on a weekend.

 Our Worship Services are weekly reflections that weave together our own thoughts and experiences with music, beauty, poetry, and words that both comfort and challenge.
 Our programs for all ages inspire us, and awaken us to our capacities to make a difference in our own lives and in the world.

 We draw from speakers who bring us messages of the inclusivity of spirituality.
 On any given Sunday you may hear a sermon drawn from one or more of these five themes: